BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-16-Tsallis-Statistics-in-Logistic-Regression.md

 1. Tsallis statistics modifies logarithmic and exponential functions, and they are ubiquitous in logistic regression methods;
 2. Tsallis entropy can seamlessly generalize the familiar Shannon entropy, which is closely connected to the cross entropy loss function, which is exactly the loss functions we used in regression method.

-As a starter, we will focus on the generalization of sigmoid function, keeping other components unchanged.
+As a starter, in this note we will only focus on the generalization of sigmoid function, keeping other components unchanged.
 But first, let's repeat the definition for Tsallis-modified log and exponential functions, so-called $q$-log and $q$-exponentials, for future convenience:

 $$
 \begin{align*}